alphagov/government-service-design-manual/service-manual/making-software/information-security.md

 ## Ongoing

 The assurance and accreditation work described above is not just about getting a project to launch.
 It also covers the running of the resulting service.
-New threats may emerge or systems and processes change over time.
+Over time, new threats may emerge, systems and processes may change, and assumptions may become invalid.

 Documentation should be kept up-to-date and additional penetration tests organised on a regular or as-needed basis.